Central Polk Parkway

-Beginnings
+History

-The Central Florida Parkway had its beginnings in another proposed road project, the controversial Heartland Parkway, which was proposed to connect the Lakeland area with Fort Myers.
+The Central Polk Parkway had its beginnings in another proposed road project, the controversial Heartland Parkway, which was proposed to connect the Lakeland area with Fort Myers.
 It would have run 150 mi through undeveloped land in the Florida Heartland.
 This proposal was supported by former governor Jeb Bush, but his successor Charlie Crist criticized the idea due primarily to environmental concerns.
 The northernmost segment of the Heartland Parkway segment in Polk County has been dubbed as "the fish hook" by proponents of the project.
 According to feasibility studies on various east–west and north–south routes throughout the state by the Florida's Turnpike Enterprise, the route from State Road 60 to the Polk Parkway was the only feasible route, meaning it would be supported by tolls alone.
 Further studies were funded and the project is currently past the initial planning stages.

 Needs

-The Central Florida Parkway fulfills a number of needs in Polk County, according to the FDOT and the road's proponents:
+The Central Polk Parkway fulfills a number of needs in Polk County, according to the FDOT and the road's proponents: